Make doormats welcomingiStock/michellegibson

 Content continues below ad

 The old rules mandated that you go through the labor-intensive task of dragging every stick of furniture off the carpet, just so the vacuum cleaner could cover every nook and cranny.
-The new rules will save you time, and you’ll still get the corner-to-corner cleaning done: Simply move those big items a little to the left or to the right.
+Instead, simply move those big items a little to the left or to the right.
 Vacuum the area previously occupied by the furniture and then move it back into place.

 Remove dust and dirt from ceiling fans and air-conditioner vents with a cloth and a vacuum with a soft nozzle attachment.